Installing LMDE 7 (Gigi) with full disk encryption using RAID1 (mdadm), LUKS2, LVM2, UKI, systemd-boot, and USB unlock

 mount --verbose "/dev/mapper/$LVM_VOLUME_GROUP-root" /target

-3. Create directories to mount the boot and home partitions:
+3. Create a directory to mount the home partition:

 4. Mount the home partition: